SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 However, how do we know that light travels at the same speed from two directions?
 Well, because Relativity Depends on this, we choose that this is true.

-Furthermore, if two events are simutaneous to one axis M, they cannot be simutaneous on another axis M'.
+Furthermore, if two events are simutaneous to one axis M, they cannot be simutaneous on another axis M' that is moving w.r.t.
+M. Becauese..
+THINK — if you are on a train, and moving towards a point, the light coming from both ends equal for M would, in the case of M', come quicker from the B side because you are moving towards it.